ece362-purdue/stm32-labs/README.md

 # ECE 36200 Lab Experiments

+> [!CAUTION]
+> These are the lab experiments based on the STM32F091RCT6 microcontroller used in Spring 2025 and prior.
+ECE 362 has transitioned to the use of the RP2350B microcontroller, whose lab experiments are [here](https://github.com/ece362-purdue/proton-labs/).

 Each link below takes you to the README.md file for each lab, so you don't have to click through the folders to find the page.

 If you're looking for the code template associated with each lab, it (necessarily) changes every semester.
 Look for the associated Piazza post made for each lab, which should be pinned, to get the corresponding GitHub Classroom link.